 Bruce obliterated Yoichi with a rapid series of punches and a knockout kick in an 22-second fight that left him unconscious.
 Oddly enough, the entire affair tends to get shrugged off as meaningless; when really, it kind of proved Bruce’s point.

-Could he fight, sure – did he have a HUGE set of brass cajones….no doubt, but what you hear about Bruce Lee is just like a Hollywood Movie…”based on a true story”.
+Bruce Lee was smart, he could fight, and he sure did have a HUGE set of brass cajones….no doubt, but what you hear about Bruce Lee is just like a Hollywood Movie…”based on a true story”.

 Below are the links of reference for the article.

-Bruce Lee IMDB here http://www.imdb.com/name/nm0000045/
+Bruce Lee IMDB here https://www.imdb.com/name/nm0000045/

 Wong Jack Man fight